axeluhl/sailing-analytics/wiki/onboarding.md

   * Bugzilla url: http://sapsailing.com/bugzilla/
 3. Race Analysis user
   * Add yourself as an user to the Race Analysis suite by adding a Jetty user in the file java\target\configuration\jetty\etc\realm.properties
+4. Wiki
+  * Send a request to Axel Uhl or Simon Marcel Pamies that includes the SHA1 hash of your desired password.
+Obtain such an SHA1 hash for your password here: http://www.sha1-online.com/.
+5. Hudson
+  * Request a Hudson user by sending e-mail to Axel Uhl, Frank Mittag or Simon Marcel Pamies.

 #### Steps to build and run the Race Analysis Suite